TheGaf/GafBrain/README.md

 Connect your account.

-Select access to GafBrain folder.
+Grant access to your GafBrain folder.

 ------------------------------------------------------------